This story is under heavy revision and plot changes.

 Emmy rolled her eyes, unscrewing the lid on her water bottle.
-"He told me to keep the sunscreen because I need it more than he did, which is kind of true."
+"He told me sun lotion is called sunscreen."
 Emmy gulped a mouthful of water, sneaking a glance at Shawn who sat in the middle table of the cafeteria.
-It was lunch hour and Emmy had been sneaking glances at Shawn for over half an hour now.
-He just looked so gorgeous when he tossed his head back laughing, it reminded Emmy of lions on the nature channel, both equally fascinating.
+It was lunch hour and Emmy had been sneaking glances at Shawn for over the last ten minutes now.
+He looked like a different person than the person from earlier today; he tossed his head back laughing with his friends, and it reminded Emmy of lions on the nature channel, both equally fascinating.

 "You are not being so subtle."
 Beatrice laughed, crushing her coca cola can.
 "Oh here comes Kenneth."
-Kenneth passed by their table followed by the pentathalon members, they all beamed, except for Kenneth who was glaring at Emmy.
+Kenneth passed by their table followed by Math Club members, they all beamed, except for Kenneth who was glaring at Emmy.
 The team was about to sit down, before Kenneth shook his head.

 "Over there," he said stiffly, going three tables down.

 "What is up with him?
 Looks like he has a stick up his-"